noriakis/software/docs/biotextgraph/06-application_example.md

 load(system.file("extdata", "sysdata.rda", package = "biotextgraph"))
 ```

-For the omics analysis involving transcript or genes, we would not obtain a list containing the single gene type such as ERCC genes shown in the example.
+For the omics analysis involving transcript or genes, we would not obtain a list containing the single gene type such as ERCC genes shown in the basic usage example.
 In almost all the cases, the gene comes from various biological pathways like obtained in the analysis mentioned in the above section.
 Here, we introduce an example using the example cluster of WGCNA analysis obtained from the transcriptomic dataset investigating bladder cancer ([Chen et al. 2019](https://doi.org/10.1038/s41556-019-0361-y)).
+The gene set contains 621 genes.

 First, we perform over-representation analysis on the gene set (KEGG) to grasp the biological functions of these genes.